Morrill Land-Grant Acts: The Morrill Act of 1862

 Morrill and his Republican allies saw a new opportunity to pass an agricultural college bill.
 The secession of Southern states meant there would be far less opposition.
 In 1861, Morrill resubmitted the act with the amendment that the proposed institutions would teach military tactics as well as engineering and agriculture.
 The reconfigured Morrill Act was signed into law by President Abraham Lincoln on July 2, 1862.
 The 1862 act provided each state land scrip for 30000 acre of public land for each of its representatives and senators in Congress.
 Sale of this scrip funded the beginning of land-grant colleges.
-The act stipulated these funds be used for theendowment, support, and maintenance of at least one college where the leading object shall be, without excluding other scientific and classical studies, and including military tactics, to teach such branches of learning as are related to agriculture and the mechanic arts, in such manner as the legislatures of the States may respectively prescribe, in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life.Under provision six of the Act, "No State while in a condition of rebellion or insurrection against the government of the United States shall be entitled to the benefit of this act," in reference to the recent secession of several Southern states and the contemporaneously raging American Civil War.
-Upon reentry in the union, states received their land scrip for an agricultural college.
+The act stipulated these funds be used for theendowment, support, and maintenance of at least one college where the leading object shall be, without excluding other scientific and classical studies, and including military tactics, to teach such branches of learning as are related to agriculture and the mechanic arts, in such manner as the legislatures of the States may respectively prescribe, in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life.Under provision six of the Act, "No State while in a condition of rebellion or insurrection against the government of the United States shall be entitled to the benefit of this act," a restriction directed at the eleven total Southern states that had seceded during the American Civil War.
+Upon reentry into the Union, states received their land scrip for an agricultural college.